Raheel Sharif: Role in Counter-Terrorism

 As the Inspector General for Training and Evaluation, he enhanced the military colleges in the country and provided unconventional warfare training to the troops.
 He also dealt with the evaluation of military doctrines and war strategies with a view to shaping future training programs.
 He changed the army's focus more towards carrying out counter-insurgency operations against Tehrik-i-Taliban (Pakistani Taliban) militants.

 General Sharif has spearheaded a thinking in Pakistan military since 2007 that fighting Taliban inside Pakistan is more important than focusing on India, Pakistan's arch rival since independence.

 Chief of Army Staff

-On 27 November 2013, Sharif was appointed as the 15th Chief of Army Staff of the Pakistan Army by Prime Minister Nawaz Sharif.
+On 27 November 2013, Sharif was appointed as the 9th Chief of Army Staff of the Pakistan Army by Prime Minister Nawaz Sharif.

 In 2013, Sharif was conferred with Nishan-e-Imtiaz (military).
 He has the distinction of being conferred with 5 international military awards, highest for any Pakistani Army Chief till date, in recognition for his outstanding leadership in the fight against terrorism and bringing stability to the region.
 General Raheel Sharif retired as the Chief of Army Staff on 29 November 2016.

 Karachi Operation

 General Raheel Sharif launched Karachi Operation in 2013 to clear the city from the political and criminal gang rivalry which was creating havoc in the city.
-The Karachi which was counted as 6th most dangerous city of the world in 2013 eliminated out of list of 100 dangerous cities in 2017, making it more peaceful than Delhi, Chicago and Tehran.
+Karachi, which had been ranked the sixth most dangerous city in the world in 2013, dropped off the list of the 100 most dangerous cities in 2017.